MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/package-flights.md

 ## Configure additional package flight options

 By default, your package flight will be published and made available to your flight group as soon as it completes the certification process.
-If you'd like to change the [publish date](set-app-pricing-and-availability.md#publish-date), or want to add [Notes for certification](notes-for-certification.md), you can do so in the **Flight options** section.
+If you'd like to change the [publish date](set-app-pricing-and-availability.md#publish-date), you can do so in the **Flight options** section.
 Click **Save** to return to the package flight overview page.

 ## Submit your package flight to the Store